NUBagciLab/Cyst-X/IPMN Classification/2-classes/README.md

-FedProx0.3 means mu = 0.3
+FedProx0.3 sets mu = 0.3

-FedProx means mu = 0.1
+FedProx sets mu = 0.1

 To train model with cross validation:
 On Linux: